scipy-conference/scipy_proceedings/papers/kathryn_huff/kathryn_huff.rst

 Without Scram (ATWS).
 However, no open source tool currently exists for reactor transient analysis.
 To fill this gap, PyRK (Python for Reactor Kinetics) [Huff2015]_, a new python package for nuclear reactor kinetics, was created.
-PyRK is the first open source tool designed to conduct:
+PyRK is the first open source tool capable of:

 - time-dependent,
 - lumped parameter thermal-hydraulics,